TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Index.rst

 Events, signals and hooks
 =========================

-Events, signals and hooks provide an easy way to extend the functionality of the TYPO3 Core and its extensions without blocking others to do the same.
+Events, signals and hooks provide an easy way to extend the functionality of the `TYPO3 Core`:pn: and its extensions without blocking others to do the same.